kharod/wdio-test-runner/README.md

 # WebdriverIO Test Runner UI

-A standalone UI for running WebdriverIO tests with a visual interface.
+A web-based UI for running WebdriverIO tests in existing projects.

 ## Features